And Then There Were None

 Stream of unconsciousness

 About those internal monologues though.
 How is it we drop in on the thoughts of all the players in this drama and never when they happen to be thinking about anything that would give away whether they are the obsessive killer?

 This is a stunt Christie—and many another writer, to be fair—has pulled in other novels, but never to this extent.
 It's one of those many things in And Then There were None that don't make sense but probably don't bother many readers even if they notice it.
 Just part of the mystery game.

 You might expect the stage adaptation that Christie created four years after the novel came out would alleviate this issue because a play has to rely on characters' behaviour, not their thoughts.
-But the play, in which the bleak ending was also changed to a happier one, opened up several other plot holes.
+But the play, in which the bleak ending is also changed to a happier one, opens up several other plot holes.
 The time between killings, for example, is reduced for theatrical presentation, not allowing the characters to react realistically.

-In any case, Agatha Christie commonly skips over the normal human reactions to tragedies to get to the mystery-solving.
+In any case, Agatha Christie commonly skips over any normal human reactions to tragedy to get to the mystery-solving.
 But in this novel the people are particularly heartless.
 Even the butler whose wife is one of the first victims recovers in time to serve dinner to the rest.

-But what may disturb readers most now is a certain racist expression used at least twice in the novel as it now stands, I believe.
-The use of the N-word here cannot be defended on the same grounds as it can in Mark Twain's Huckleberry Finn, putting it in characters' mouths in an earlier century.
+But what may disturb readers most today is a certain racist term used at least twice in the novel as it now stands, I believe.
+The use of the word here cannot be defended on the same grounds as it can in Mark Twain's Huckleberry Finn, which puts it in characters' mouths in an earlier century.